modolabs/Kurogo-Mobile-Web/doc/Guide/tour.rst

 Modules and Templates
 =====================

-Inside the templates folder you will find two folders that contain module and template files
+Inside the *app* folder you will find folders that contain module and template files

 ------
 Common
 ------

-Inside the common folder are template files that can be used by all modules.
+Inside the common folder are template and css files that are used by all modules.
 Each of these templates may have several variants for different devices. (see :doc:`template` for detailed information on the template system and file naming) A non-exhaustive list of these templates include: